vizdata-f21/project-1-dorian_s_gs/README.md

 The dataset `superbowl` is created by FiveThirtyEight, originally collected through superbowl-ads.com.
-There are 247 different superbowl commercials with 25 different variables, but observe only 10 different ads Additionally, the dataset includes defining characteristics of superbowl ads from popular brands like Toyota and Bud Light.
+There are 247 different superbowl commercials with 25 different variables, but the team observed only 10 different ads Additionally, the dataset includes defining characteristics of superbowl ads from popular brands like Toyota and Bud Light.

-There are different types of variables included in `superbowl`: 7 of them are integers, including the view\_count, like\_count, dislike\_count.
-11 variables are characters, including brand, title, and description.
-7 variables are logical, which shows either TRUE or FALSE for some categories, including whether or not the ad is funny, patriotic, includes animals, and includes sex.
+There are different types of variables included in `superbowl`: 7 of them are integers, including the views, number of likes, and number of dislikes.
+11 variables are characters, including the brand, title, and description.
+7 variables are logical, which shows either `TRUE` or `FALSE` for some categories, including whether or not the ad is funny, patriotic, includes animals, and includes sex.
 These logical variables were determined by the FiveThirtyEight team as they watched and categorized all of the advertisements.